Twisted Sister: First two albums (1982–1984)

-In June 1982, the group released its first EP, Ruff Cuts, on the Secret Records label, still featuring Tony Petri on the drums.
+In July 1982, the group released its first EP, Ruff Cutts, on the Secret Records label, still featuring Tony Petri on the drums.
 This was followed shortly by the group's first studio album, Under the Blade, produced by Pete Way of UFO.
 Despite rather low production quality, the album was an underground hit in the UK, providing the band with sufficient name recognition to open for such metal acts as Motörhead.
 The album had an overall raw metal sound and included "Tear It Loose", a very fast speed-metal song featuring a guitar solo by "Fast" Eddie Clarke of Motörhead.
 Another single, the future hit "We're Not Gonna Take It", was planned for release, but Secret Records went out of business before Snider was able to complete the lyrics.

-After an appearance on the music TV program The Tube, Atlantic Records approached the band and signed them.
+After that appearance on the music TV program The Tube, Atlantic Records approached the band and signed them.
 Atlantic was one of the labels that had turned Twisted Sister down in the Club Days period.
-The band's first LP under Atlantic, You Can't Stop Rock 'n' Roll, produced by Stuart Epps, was released in 1983 and included the UK No. 19 hit "I Am (I'm Me)".
+The band's first LP under Atlantic, You Can't Stop Rock 'n' Roll, produced by Stuart Epps, was released in 1983 and included the UK No. 18 hit "I Am (I'm Me)".
 From a production standpoint, the album sounded better than its predecessor, and it was every bit as heavy.
 Upon the success of the album the company decided to promote the band more heavily.
 A music video was made for the title track of You Can't Stop Rock'n'Roll, which was to become the first of a series of comedic videos that popularized the band.